nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 - **EXERCISE**: An exercise defined by a name, rep, set, and weight.
 - **DAY**: A ‘workout day’ is a collection of exercises to be done together.
 - **PROGRAMME**: A programme is a collection of workout days.
+- **DAILYRECORD** A daily record is a class containing day, water array and meal list objects.

 ---